LarsBesselmann/WCA-EJA-GettingStarted/README.md

     - "what is the purpose of the modres application?"
     - "what happens if the weather data endpoint is not available?"

+## How to analyze a Gradle project
+For a Gradle project, the use case "Modernize to Liberty" fails with the error "Unable to modernize Java project to Liberty: The project is not a Maven project".
+If you want wCA to analyze the application instead of using the migration bundle, the "analyze" fails as it cannot find the application binaries.
+Here a workaround until the llimitation has been removed:

+Workaround:
+1. Build the application with gradle

+	    .\gradlew build

+	The generated war will be located in the directory build\libs

+2. Create a Maven directory for the generated war

+	    mkdir .\target
+        cp .\build\libs\*.*ar .\target\

+3. Use WCA to generate a pom-file.
+	1. Create a new file called pom.xml
+	2. Use the WCA chat to convert the grade build file to maven

+        **translate from gradle to maven @build.gradle**

+    3. Copy the result of the WCA request into pom.xml (remove the first two lines of comments)

+Now you should be able to analyze the application.

+HINT: If the wCA sub-menu does not appear after right-click on src, do a right-click on pom.xml.
+Then select Modernize Java Applications > Modernize to Liberty

 </details>
 </details>